Hecter94/EndlessSky-PluginArchive/plugins.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote># Navy-Campaign

-My Navy campaign which I hope to get implemented when finished.
+An alternate storyline to the Free Worlds wherein the pilot is commissioned into the Navy and fights the war from the Republic perspective.
-Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for helping.
+Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for major writing contributions.

-TO DO LIST:

-[x] intro missions (parallel of southern mutual defense pact)

-[x] joining the navy

-[x] pirate recon sequence

-[x] geminus

-[x] Electron sequence

-[x] kornephoros attack

-[] navy intelligence sequence (when the prowler is developed)

-[] infiltrating the FW (stealing data on all new FW tech)

-[] counterattacking against FW expansion

-[] to be continued...
+Thanks also to those on Github and Discord for many other things.

 </blockquote>
 </details>